qdhenry/b2b-buyer-portal/apps/storefront/src/pages/customizations/ARCHITECTURE.md

          │
          ▼
 6. Render UI Components
-   - Use epicoreOrderId for display
+   - Use epicorOrderId for display
    - Use orderId for API calls
 ```